CristianCrane/microservice-blog/readme.md

 # project overview
-this is a small blog application
+a small blog application powered by microservices

+Feature list:
+- create posts
+- create comments
+- automated comment moderation

 # quickstart
 all microservices are intended to be ran in k8s.